author

 by Alvaro de Campos, Violante Cisneiros, Eduardo Guimarães, Raul de Oliveira Sousa Leal, Ângelo Vaz Pinto Azevedo Coutinho de Lima, Luís de Montalvor, Fernando Pessoa, Mário de Sá-Carneiro

-Born in São Vicente, Cape Verde, on January 31, 1891, Luís de Montalvor was the pen name of Luís Filipe de Saldanha da Gama da Silva Ramos.
-He became known as a Portuguese poet, essayist, and editor, and his name is especially linked with the early modernist movement in Portugal.
+Born in São Vicente, Cape Verde, in 1891, Luís de Montalvor was the pen name of Luís Filipe de Saldanha da Gama da Silva Ramos.
+He became known as a Portuguese poet and editor, and is remembered above all for his role in the rise of modernism in Portuguese-language literature.